jmalauss/election_analysis/README.md

 ![Here are the election results!](https://github.com/jmalauss/election_analysis/blob/main/election_results_snip.png)

+Here is a summary of the election results:

+- Total Votes were 369,711
+- There is a section for County Results
+- In the County Results section, each county's vote percentage and votes per county are displayed next to the county name
+- The county with the largest turnout (Denver) is displayed
+- Below the county results, are candidate results
+- Each candidate's vote percentage and votes per candidate are displayed next to the candidate's name
+- The winner is displayed last, along with their vote count and vote percentage

 # Election-Audit Summary

 there is a statement to the election commission that explores how this script can be used for any election, with two exmaples for modifying the script.